-Note: Most links on this page are Amazon Affiliate links.
+Note: Most links on our gift shop page are Amazon Affiliate links.
 In plain language, that means the Lew Wallace Study Preservation Society receives a small commission for each item purchased through these links.
 Thank you for your support of the society and the museum and our mission!

 Each year as part of the museum exhibit, we produce a booklet that is available for purchase in our gift shop.
 In 2015 we created ebooks from all of the booklets.
 Those are now available for purchase at Amazon.com.
 We also have a booklet excerpted from Lew Wallace’s autobiography, “How I Came to Write Ben-Hur.”
 E-books now available include: